7D2DMods/SDXMods/SDX_Buffs/README.md

 MinEventActionModifySkillSDX
 ------------

-This class allows you to add a skill point to a perk or skill
+This class allows you to add (or subtract) points to a perk or skill

 Example Usage: